-Explanation: Being the blind arational process that she is (natural selection), Mother Nature instills in all her creatures a sense of their own importance (or of the importance of their needs) that is rationally inordinate (the maximum amount possible).
-And, as the members of a species reach a certain stage in their rational/ cultural/ linguistic development, they increasingly come to question this inordinacy (feelings of worthlessness), and increasingly come to require reasons (justification) for maintaining it manifested in a plethora of needs commonly conflated with "free will" (love, purpose, meaning, moral integrity, religion, achievement, status, etc.).
-In short, feelings of worthlessness are not so much an adaptation as a "maladaptive" byproduct of the evolution of rationality -- "maladaptive" in the sense of necessitating the expenditure of effort and energy, not on trying to stay alive, but on the biologically bizarre non-physical objective of maintaining self-worth.
+Explanation (rationality theory): Being the blind arational process that she is, Mother Nature instills in all her creatures a sense of their own importance (or of the importance of their needs) that is rationally inordinate (e.g., the maximum amount possible).
+And, as a species reaches a certain stage in its rational/ cultural/ memetic development, its members increasingly come to question this inordinacy, and increasingly come to require reasons (justification) for maintaining it (needs for love, purpose, meaning, moral integrity, autonomy, justice, etc.).

-The implications of this conjecture are extensive, including implications with respect to self-worth related emotional disorder (that it is, at least in part, a valuative affliction), indeterminism (that we are less valuatively/ conatively determined by natural selection than members of less rational more emotionally stable species), incompleteness (that, as with "seeing" that X is true, "seeing" that X is rationally inordinate is a matter of "standing outside the system" exemplified in Godelian arguments) and ethics:
+The implications of this conjecture are extensive, including implications with respect to emotional disorder (that it is, at least in part, a valuative affliction), indeterminism (that we are less valuatively/ conatively determined by natural selection than members of less rational more emotionally stable species), incompleteness (in which, as with "seeing" that the Godel sentence is true, "seeing" that one is insignificant constitutes evidence of a capacity for "standing outside the system") and ethics:

-Ethics: Since, according to this explanation, more rational correlates with more valuatively objective/ impartial, the moral maxim, 'love (intrinsically value) your neighbor as you love (intrinsically value) yourself' could be construed as an imperative of an implicit theory of rationality in which 'being rational' entails (among other things) being valuatively objective/ impartial.
-This would also mean that, to the extent this implicit theory turns out to be true,**** the author of Genesis might have actually gotten it right in referring to our awareness of right and wrong as a form of knowledge (moral realism), in this case, an emerging awareness of the nature of rationality itself.
+Ethics: Since, according to this explanation, more rational correlates with more valuatively objective/ impartial, the moral maxim, 'Love (i.e., intrinsically value) your neighbor as you love (intrinsically value) yourself' could be construed as an imperative of an implicit theory of rationality in which ‘being rational’ entails ‘being valuatively objective/ impartial’.
+This would also mean that, to the extent this implicit theory turns out to be true,**** the author of Genesis actually got it right in referring to our emerging awareness of right and wrong as a form of knowledge (moral realism), i.e., an emerging awareness of the nature of rationality itself.

 *At one time the bible according to cognitive science, Gleitman's 'Psychology' serves up over 800 pages on everything from acquisition curves to zygotes, but with no references to such central features of human nature as feelings of worthlessness, guilt, self- esteem, etc. Similar oversights can be found in Eibl-Eibefeldt's 'Human Ethology' and Cosmides and Tooby's, 'The Adapted Mind'.